preignition/program-user-guide/accessible-data/survey/training-course/session-3-translating-a-form-into-different-languages.md

 ## Learning Outcomes

-On completing this session, you should feel confident to;
+On completing this session, you should feel confident;

-* [x] Add new languages for your 'Organization'
+* [x] Adding new languages for your 'Organization'
-* [x] Translate your survey into any new languages that have been added
+* [x] Translating your survey into any new languages that have been added
-* [x] Test the translated versions of your survey
+* [x] Testing the translated versions of your survey
-* [x] Translate questions that have been subsequently added or amended
+* [x] Translating questions that have been subsequently added or amended
-* [x] Know language options are presented to survey respondents
+* [x] Knowing how language options are presented to survey respondents

-## Activating New Languages
+## Activating Additional Languages

 {% hint style="info" %}
-Only 'Account Holders' can activate additional languages for their 'Organization'
+Only 'Account Holders' can activate additional languages for their 'Organization' as this related to the organization's subscription plan.
 {% endhint %}

-New languages are added for an 'Organization' from the 'Customer Portal'.
+Additional languages are added for an 'Organization' from the 'Customer Portal'.
 Only 'Account Holders' have access to the 'Customer Portal'.

 You will be an 'Account Holder' if you created the account for your 'Organization' on Accessible Surveys or have been subsequently been added as an 'Account Holder'.